Frequently Asked Questions

-For someone else's survey, you have to be qualified to access its results.
-If the survey author has allowed the results to be viewed by the public, or if you are one of the individuals the author has chosen to share the results with, then you will be able to export whatever results the survey author has chosen to share.
+For someone else's survey, you must be qualified to access its results.
+If the survey creator has allowed the results to be viewed by the public, or if you're one of the individuals the creator has chosen to share the results with, then you'll be able to export whatever results the survey creator has chosen to share.

 The best way is to export the survey's individual responses as XML or Excel data and import them into the analysis tool of your choice.

-You can network with other account holders at AllCounted as a survey author, account user, or survey commenter.
-As an author, you can permit other account holders to message you or "friend" you.
+You can network with other account holders at AllCounted as a survey creator, account user, or survey commenter.
+As a creator, you can permit other account holders to message you or "friend" you.
 As an account user, you have a personal page called My AllCounted Page, through which you can allow others to send messages or "friend" you.
-As a commenter on a survey, you can allow other people to send messages or "friend" you through the comments you left.
+As a commenter on a survey, you can allow other people to send messages or "friend" you through the comments you leave.

-There are many benefits, sometimes unexpected or serendipitous, to social networking.
-Through social networking you will find like-minded people and possibly develop a new group of friends to whom you can send surveys without manually entering their email addresses.
+There are many benefits to social networking.
+Through social networking, you'll find like-minded people and possibly develop a new group of friends to whom you can send surveys without manually entering their email addresses.
 Allowing the comments feature for a survey is also a good way to use social networking.
-It may increase survey participation through interest in the content of the comments themselves.
+It may increase survey participation through interest in the content of the comments.

-No, you cannot change its appearance or content (listed surveys) in the current version of AllCounted.
-However, the surveys displayed to a visitor on your My AllCounted Page will be only those that the visitor is allowed to see based on the participation restrictions and share requirements you set on your surveys.
+No. You can't change its appearance or content (listed surveys) in the current version of AllCounted.
+However, the surveys displayed to a visitor on your My AllCounted Page will only be those that the visitor is allowed to see based on the participation restrictions and share requirements you set on your surveys.
 The share requirements can be changed at any time, so you can always go back and change what you'd like visitors to see.

-AllCounted collects visitor-entered search phrases and shows the most frequently used ones in the "Trending" box on the home page.
+AllCounted collects visitor-entered search phrases and shows the most frequently used ones in the "Frequent Searches" section.
 These search phrases are grouped based on the site language at AllCounted when a search phrase was entered.